2025 Tracking Federal Developments

 On January 20, Trump issued a complete ban on transgender people serving in the military, which was swiftly implemented by the Department of Defense, and disqualified anyone who has gender dysphoria or has received transition-related care from enlisting, barring new recruits and forcing thousands of highly trained troops actively protecting our country to be discharged.

 Several lawsuits challenging Trump’s military ban have been filed.
 After winning a nationwide preliminary injunction in March that blocked the ban, the US Supreme Court granted the Administration’s request to put the injunction on hold in May, allowing the ban to take effect while the legal challenges proceed.
+Members of the military faced a June 6 deadline to voluntarily resign from service, or face additional financial penalties, including loan repayments for military service education.
 For additional information, visit Lambda Legal and HRC’s Shilling v.
 Trump page and GLAD Law and NCLR’s Talbot v.
 Trump page.

 Transgender Youth Sports Ban